David-OConnor/na_seq/README.md

 - Sequence and nucleotide weight
 - GC content

-We may add alignment, sequent searches, and other utility features to this in the future.
+We may add alignment, sequence searches, and other utility features in the future.

+Also includes restriction enzyme functionality basics.